sandialabs/GenTen/README.md

 since Genten requires use of C++14 constructs, the C++ standard enabled within Kokkos must be set to 14.
-For example, here is a simple script for building Kokkos using OpenMP on a SandyBridge CPU architecture, assuming the Kokkos source is placed in top-level/kokkos/kokkos:
+For example, here is a simple script for building Kokkos using OpenMP on a Skylake CPU architecture, assuming the Kokkos source is placed in top-level/kokkos/kokkos:

 ```